-Illinois EPA has suspended operation of all three tiers of the Volunteer Lake Monitoring Program (VLMP) for 2019.
-In the coming months, Illinois EPA will evaluate options to determine if the VLMP can be reinstated in 2020.
-For questions please contact Gregg Good by email at firstname.lastname@example.org or Teri Holland email@example.com
+All three tiers of the Volunteer Lake Monitoring Program (VLMP) were suspended in 2019 and will remain suspended until the Agency determines if the program can be reinstated.
+For questions please contact Gregg Good by email at email@example.com or Teri Holland firstname.lastname@example.org.

 There are 3,256 lakes with a surface area of six acres or more in Illinois and more than 87,000 ponds.
 In addition to being valuable recreational and ecological resources, these waterbodies serve as potable, industrial and agricultural water supplies; as cooling water sources; and as flood control structures.

 Lakes serve as traps for materials generated within their watersheds.
 The trapped material generally impairs water quality and may severely impact beneficial uses and significantly shorten the life of the lake.
 Suspended and deposited sediments can affect certain lake uses.
 Excessive aquatic macrophyte (plant) growth and/or algal blooms often result from the addition of nutrients such as nitrogen and phosphorus.
 An overabundance of plant life may tend to limit recreational and public water supply usage.
 Lakes may also collect heavy metal and organic contamination from urban, industrial, and agricultural sources.
 Dissolved oxygen deficiencies may limit biological habitat or result in taste and odor problems for public water supplies.